cwi-swat/rebel2/readme.md

 What is unique about Rebel<sup>2</sup> is that is offers simple mechanisms to check properties in isolation.
 This is done by allowing the user to _mock_ specifications without altering the original specification.
 This construct allows the user to write specifications for a complete problem while still retaining the ability to check non-trivial properties, all with the push of a button!

 ## Rebel<sup>2</sup> by Example
 Enough talk, lets just start with a small example.
-Lets say that we want to specify a simple bank account and the transferral of money between accounts.
+Lets say that we want to specify a simple bank account and the transfer of money between accounts.
 The rules are as follows:
 - An account can be opened and closed.
 - Every account is uniquely identified.
 - Once the account is opened money can be withdrawn or deposited.